openedx/open-edx-proposals/oeps/processes/oep-0021-proc-deprecation.rst

 *"Remove dead code wherever possible.
 It gets in the way and slows you down."* [OREILLY]_

-This document defines a formal process for proposing, communicating, deprecating and removing legacy and unneeded code in the open edX platform.
+This document defines a formal process for proposing, communicating, deprecating and removing legacy and unneeded code in the Open edX platform.

 .. image:: oep-0021/dead-code.png
    :align: center